Last Updated on October 22, 2022 by Oddmund Groette

 We tested on GLD (gold) which produced about 1% per trade but not something we would like to trade.
 However, one interesting feature was its profit distribution:

-Many losers, but the few big winners offset the losers.
+Many losers and a low win ratio, but the few big winners offset the losers.
 This is a typical trend-following distribution, the opposite of a mean-reversion distribution with a lot of winners but the occasional big loser.
 Trading is about trade-offs!

 Conclusion about the Keltner Bands: